 - MRI produces more clear images than a CT scan.

 - It can scan almost every part of the body.

 - Unlike X-rays, it does not harm the body with any harmful rays.

 - MRI can create images of the body in almost all directions.

 Disadvantages of MRI

-- MRI is expensive as compared to a CT scan.
+- MRI is expensive compared to a CT scan.

 - It is a time taking process.

-- It’s not very useful for claustrophobic patients as the patients have to lie inside the tube for a long time.
+- It’s not very useful for claustrophobic patients as they have to lie inside the tube for a long time.